1431 Greene St,

 These types of furnace work by heating water and sending it through pipes that are within the walls or ceiling of the home, or embedded in the homes concrete slab foundation.

 These types of furnaces typically only heat one enclosed space.
 They are positioned under the floor or within the wall.
 They consist of a ductless combustor that has an attached chamber where fuel is burned, or electrical heat is generated to warm the room it is in.

-All of us at Augusta Heating & Air Conditioning want to make replacing your furnace a smooth and stress-free process for you.
+All of us at Sig Cox Heating & Air Conditioning want to make replacing your furnace a smooth and stress-free process for you.
 From discovering what’s wrong with your current one, finding the best new furnace for your home and lifestyle, and having it installed seamlessly, you can count on us.